telerik/winforms-docs/pdfviewer/design-time.md

 ---
 title: Design Time
 page_title: Design Time | RadPdfViewer
-description: At design time you can use the RadCardViews's Smart Tag to change the applied theme or navigate to the online documentation.
+description: At design time you can use the RadPdfViewer's Smart Tag to change the applied theme or navigate to the online documentation.
 slug: winforms/pdfviewer/design-time
 tags: pdfviewer, design-time
 published: True